cemac/Gloria/README.md

 then reactivate the conda environment.

 To do cProfile timing the @profile decoration in calculate_emissions_functions.py needs to be removed as does the memory profiling import statements.

+The code was originally written by Lena Kilian (SRI) and modified to improve timing and memory use by Julia Crook (CEMAC)